-Over the past five years, research has shown a switch in consumer priorities; the focus has turned to eco-friendly and sustainability.
-In fact, 72% of Gen Z say they feel buying products that support recycling is important, in addition to 58% of Gen Z that say they prefer their purchases to come in sustainable packaging.
+Over the past several years, research has shown a switch in consumer priorities; the focus has turned to eco-friendly and sustainability.
+In fact, Roughly 7 out of 10 Gen Z responders to a recent Deloitte survey noted they were taking strides to change their impact on the environment, which included buying products that support recycling.

 Manufacturers Favor Sustainable Packaging Measures